dzekelid/photos/_listings/meetup/urlname-venues-post.md

       operationId: venues
       parameters:
       - in: query
-        name: '*address_1'
+        name: address_1
         description: Primary address of the venue
         type: string
       - in: query
+        name: address_2
+        description: Secondary address info
+        type: string
+      - in: query
-        name: '*city'
+        name: city
         description: City name of the venue
         type: string
       - in: query
-        name: '*country'
+        name: country
         description: 2 character country code of the venue
-        type: string
-      - in: query
-        name: '*name'
-        description: Unique name of the venue
-        type: string
-      - in: query
-        name: '*state'
-        description: If in the US or CA, the state code for the venue
-        type: string
-      - in: query
-        name: address_2
-        description: Secondary address info
         type: string
       - in: query
         name: fields